shravan2203/GOLISODA/README.md

 # GOLISODA
-hello thus is a Readme file
+hello this is a Readme file